secrez/cryptoenv/README.md

     ...
 ```

 If you just press enter when asked for the password, the decryption will be ignored.
-CryptoEnv will throw an error only if the password is wrong.

-To avoid that Hardhat gives you an error when you skip the decryption, you can set up a variable OWNER_KEY in the `.env` file, with a testing key.
-When you use CryptoEnv, the variable will be overwritten.
+Since v0.2.0, CryptoEnv does not throw an error if the password is wrong, it will just ignore it.
+This is necessary to manage variable encrypted with different passwords.
+Until v0.1.8, it was throwing because all the variables in a single `.env` had to been encrypted using the same password.

-Notice that after saving the first encrypted key, for all the others you must use the same password.
+As a tip to avoid that Hardhat gives you an error when you skip the decryption, you can set up a variable OWNER_KEY in the `.env` file, with a testing key.
+When you use CryptoEnv, the variable will be overwritten with the decrypted value.

 ### My app shows the request for password more than one time

-Some apps launch child processes.
-If they run more than one child process, the environment does not look decrypted and CryptoEnv makes a new request.
+Some apps launch more than a single child processes.
+In this case, the environment can be reinstated and it does not look decrypted, so that CryptoEnv makes a new request.

 For example, when you run a script with Hardhat, it first runs a first process to compile the smart contracts, then runs a second process to execute the script.
 In that case, you can just press enter at the first request, and input the password only at the second.